paweljuraszek1994/file_uploader_pj/README.md

 * [Sources](#Sources)

 ## General info
-Project was designed to automate invoices downloading and uploading to google drive.
+Project is designed to automate downloading invoices and uploading them to google drive.

 ## Technologies
 Project is created with: